mpatacchiola/blog/_posts/2017-01-29-dissecting-reinforcement-learning-4.markdown

     return state_action_matrix
 ```

 The two functions are used in the main loop.
 The exploring start assumption is kept in order to guarantee uniform exploration.
-The `beta_matrix` parameter is not used here it can be easily enabled.
+The `beta_matrix` parameter is not used here but it can be easily enabled.

 ```python
 for epoch in range(tot_epoch):